Table of Contents

 Posterior abdominal hernias

-This condition is also called lumbar hernias.
-These can occur through the superior triangle (triangle of Grynfeltt-Lesshaft) or the inferior triangle (Petit’s triangle) which are rare.
-They may be either congenital or acquired.
+Posterior abdominal hernias are also known as lumbar hernias.
+These hernias can occur through the superior triangle (Grynfeltt-Lesshaft) or the inferior triangle (Petit).
+Presentation in the inferior triangle is rare.
+The hernias may be congenital or acquired.

-Congenital lumbar hernias are more common than the acquired type.
-Acquired hernias may be either primary or secondary.
+Congenital lumbar hernias are more common than the acquired hernias.
+Acquired hernias may be primary or secondary.

-Primary lumbar hernias occur spontaneously while secondary hernias follow infection, trauma or a surgical procedure.
-Severe blunt trauma can lead to “diffuse” hernias by devascularization or scarring of muscles.
+Primary lumbar hernias occur spontaneously while secondary hernias can follow infection, trauma, or a surgical procedure.
+Severe blunt trauma can lead to “diffuse” hernias by devascularization or scarring of the muscles.
 These hernias are not through the two lumbar triangles and are difficult to repair.
-They are diagnosed clinically as they present with flank hematomas or ecchymoses, bulges or localized or referred pain.
+They are diagnosed clinically as they present with flank hematomas or ecchymoses, bulges, localized pain, or referred pain.

-The diagnosis can be confirmed with a CT scan and treatment consists of emergency celiotomy if there are associated intra-abdominal injury to organs associated with trauma.
+The diagnosis can be confirmed with a CT scan, and treatment consists of emergency celiotomy if an intra-abdominal injury is associated with the trauma.